elementor/elementor-developers-docs/src/managers/registering-finder-categories.md

 add_action( 'elementor/finder/categories/init', 'register_new_finder_categories' );
 ```

-This hooks to the `elementor/finder/categories/init` action hook holding the `$categories_manager` parameter, passing a callback function that imports the new finder files, and registers them with the finder categories manager.
+This hooks to the `elementor/finder/categories/init` action hook holding the `$finder_categories_manager` parameter, passing a callback function that imports the new finder files, and registers them with the finder categories manager.